 When used correctly, nitrous oxide safely elevates cylinder pressures and temperatures while increasing combustion rate.
 These characteristics make the engine more sensitive to detonation.
-To ensure proper performance and engine life, the following tips are suggested:
+To ensure proper performance, engine and drive line life, the following tips are suggested:

 Adequate Fuel Pressure and Delivery